 Join the fun at Australia’s largest off-road triathlon AND NEW AQUATHON

-X-Adventure Dunsborough caters for spectators almost as well as it does the competitors themselves with incredibly simple race logistics and numerous opportunities to see your athletes during the race as well!
+X-Adventure Dunsborough caters for spectators almost as well as it does the competitors themselves with incredibly simple race logistics and numerous opportunities to see your athletes during the race!

-There are two basic event locations associated with the event – they are only 400m apart!!
-Quite honestly, you will be able to park your car and leave it in the one location all day and easily walk to some great spectator vantage points all while the racing is going on.
+There are two basic event locations associated with the event – only 500m apart!!
+You will be able to park your car and leave it in the one location all day, and easily walk to some great spectator vantage points all while the racing is going on.

 The Old Dunsborough Boat Ramp – on Bay View Crescent

-- Triathlon race start line – providing some great viewing as hundreds of swimmers start with a deep water start within easy view of the land.
-You’ll also see them during the swim leg as they splash through the turquoise water around the buoys (you may even be tempted to jump in for a swim yourself!)
+- Triathlon and Aquathon race start line – providing some great viewing as hundreds of swimmers start with a deep water start within easy view of the land.
+You’ll also see them during the swim leg as they splash through the turquoise water around the buoys.

 - Swim to Run - Transition #1.
 This exciting transition is also immediately beside the start line at the Old Dunsborough Boat ramp and will allow you to see the swimmers come out of the water, get changed into running gear and set off at a great rate of knots along the beach and rocky foreshore.

 - Walk 500m north along the foreshore and you’ll see them along the run course as they wind back along the coastal footpath through the wildflowers.